-The ‘What if…’ trance can be a common cause of worry and subsequent depression and anxiety.
+The ‘What if…’ trance can be a common cause of worry, the leading cause of depression.

 Our imaginations get so involved in these future scenarios that they seem to take on a reality of their own.
 This is why it’s so important to be careful about the way you use your imagination.
 It really can make a heaven of hell or a hell of heaven.

 Both age regression and age progression remind us that much of our lives are spent time travelling; we’re seldom completely in the present moment.

 Losing ‘presence’, disconnecting from our bodies, floating away in our imaginations, lost in fantasy, are all attempts by the young child to deal with difficult, confusing, and traumatic situations.